sphinx-gallery/sphinx-gallery/doc/configuration.rst

 Manage multiple galleries
 =========================

-To specify the location of your gallery folder(s), use the Sphinx-Gallery configuration dictionary keys:
+To specify the location of your input and output gallery folder(s), use the Sphinx-Gallery configuration dictionary keys:

 * ``examples_dirs`` (path to folder containing source example files)
 * ``gallery_dirs`` (path to where output files should be placed)